bO-05/Google-Cloud-Skills-Boost/GSP301 - Deploy a Compute Instance with a Remote Startup Script.md

-# GSP 301 - Deploy a Compute Instance with a Remote Startup Script
+# GSP301 - Deploy a Compute Instance with a Remote Startup Script
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Task 1: Check that a Google Cloud Storage bucket exists and contains a file
 ```